top of page

 The Voiceless Child

-we share this short video that was inspired by our work in a California school district.
+We share this short video that was inspired by our work in a California school district.

 During her first four years of school, Sophie's teachers never heard her utter a single word in class.
 Then on the third day of our storytelling residency, Sophie picked up the Talking Stick, introduced herself and explained how her mother made tortillas.
 Her classmates instantly erupted in cheers and applause The faculty lunch room and even the local cafe was abuzz with the news.
 A young French film student heard the story and created this video- The Voiceless Child.